microsoft/CameraTraps/detection/efficient/README.md

 #### Commit histories

     19th commit - Wrapped `train.py` code into a class.
 Made separate functions for train and validate.
 Added Python `typing` hints for functions.
+README updated with instructions.

     18th commit - Project structure changed.
 Submodule only as dependency.
 Training scripts added to CameraTrap/.